hieuvp/learning-python/learn-the-basics/basic-operators/README.md

 print(number)
 ```

-Try to predict what the answer will be.
-Does python follow order of operations?

 Another operator available is the modulo (%) operator,
 which returns the integer remainder of the division. dividend % divisor = remainder.